How to prevent infection

 High fever, cough, and shortness of breath are all signs of the novel coronavirus, and these symptoms may appear anywhere from 2-14 days after exposure.
 If you exhibit any of these symptoms, it’s essential that you immediately self-quarantine.
 This means staying home from work and limiting your exposure to friends and family.
 If you need to seek medical care, avoid using public transportation and keep your distance from crowds.

-How to prevent infection:
+How to prevent infection: (According to the latest CDC guidance)

 - Wash your hands with hot water and soap for 20 seconds.